rogerjdeangelis/utl-sqlite-processing-in-python-with-added-math-and-stat-functions/README.md

 # utl-sqlite-processing-in-python-with-added-math-and-stat-functions
 Sqlite processing in python with added math and stat functions
     %let pgm=utl-sqlite-processing-in-python-with-added-math-and-stat-functions;

+    MAKE SURE IF YOU CUT AND PASTE THE PROCESS FROM README YOU SHIFT THE CODE 4 SPACES TO THE LEFT.
+    ;;;; HAVE TO BEGIN IN COLUMN ONE

     SQL processing in python with added math and stat functions